gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 cruciate ligament - frequently injured ligament in the knee) tears but not for artisanal issues like mine.

 I was kneck-deep in worries.
 If Yann was right, would that mean I have to move to Munich?
-I barely returned from my sabbatical in Basel.
+The previously lurking concern took priority: I barely returned from my sabbatical in Basel.
 How could I explain this at my workplace?
 I pressed harder and asked Yann if anybody else local I could talk to, even if it's a long shot.
 Yann gave me the phone number of his physical therapy friend that worked with San Francisco's 49ers - an NFL team.
 I called that guy the next day, and after a brief intro, he said that Yann is the local special projects person, and if he was out, it's over.

 If you got that far in reading my story, you might guess what was next: I didn't take no as an answer just yet.
 Before I rule out America as a whole, I decided that I will make a list of five